Gerolmed/BuildRealm/README.md

 # Build Realm

+All versions from 1.13 upwards **should** be supported if supported by either SWM or ASWM.
+That being said tested are: 1.15, 1.16 and 1.17.

+This plugin currently only works on a single server at once!

-**This project has not been fully released yet and is still under development in some areas**
+**This project has not been fully released yet and is still under development in some areas.**

 1. [Support](#support)
 1. [About](#about)